Nechja/SQLMetadataR/readme.md

 ## Acknowledgements

-SQLMetadataR was developed to simplify the process of understanding SQLite database structures and metadata.
+SQLMetadataR was developed to simplify the process of understanding SQLite database structures because it's faster than asking a DBA.
 Thank you for using the project!